Notice of Pre-AIA or AIA Status

 Regarding claim 20, this claim recites of a non-transitory computer-readable medium storing thereon computer executable instructions which perform the method of claim 1.
 Therefore, claim 20 is rejected in a similar manner as in the rejection of claim 1.

 Regarding claims 3 and 18, NABEEL-RAY teaches all limitations of claims 1 and 16.
-NABEEL further teaches “wherein the classification rules include at least one of the following: a similarity analysis or an analysis of objects using a machine learning model for determining the similarity of the received input objects.” ([NABEEL, para.
+NABEEL further teaches “wherein the classification rules include at least one of the following: a similarity analysis or an analysis of objects using a machine learning model for determining the similarity of the unclassified objects and the classified malicious object.” ([NABEEL, para.
 0052] “The machine learning module 128 may be configured to include a classification module 130, an association module 132, a graph-building module 134, and an assessment module 136.”) ([NABEEL, para.
 0068] “The assessment module 136 may be configured to assess the maliciousness of a domain based on a weighted domain graph.
 For example, once the graph-building module 134 has completed building a graph detailing weights and relations between the domains of the domain list 108, the assessment module 136 may employ a belief propagation algorithm to determine a likelihood that a specific domain may be malicious”) ([NABEEL, para.
 0063] “The machine learning module 128 may be further configured to include an association module 132.
 This association module 132 may be configured to associate each of the plurality of domains on the domain list 108 and the resolving IP addresses 114 found within the DNS data 104 on at least the corresponding associations, determining a plurality of domain associations 144.”).

 Regarding claim 5, NABEEL-RAY teaches all limitations of claim 1.
 RAY further teaches “wherein the graph of associations contains only associations between objects of different types.” ([RAY, para.
 0106] “The event graph 500 may include a sequence of computing objects causally related by a number of events, and which provide a description of computing activity on one or more endpoints”) ([RAY, para.
 0109] “the event graph 500 may be traversed in a reverse order from a computing object associated with the security event 502 based on the sequence of events included in the event graph 500.
 For example, traversing backward from the action 528 leads to at least the first application 520 and the USB device 512.
 As part of a root cause analysis, one or more cause identification rules may be applied to one or more of the preceding computing objects having a causal relationship with the detected security event 502, or to each computing object having a causal relationship to another computing object in the sequence of events preceding the detected security event 502.”).